 Dipl.-Ing.
 Architect, Managing Director

-Martin Reuter has got extensive experience in all phases of the designing process, starting with the planning up to the project execution or the administration.
-His focus of activities mainly lies on international projects, especially large-scale projects in Asia and Australia.
-In every of those projects the supergreen-aspect, the bureau of ingenhoven architects stands for, plays a major role for the design concept.
+Martin Reuter has extensive experience of all phases of the design process, from design to project implementation and administration.
+The main focus of his activities is on international projects, specializing in large projects in Asia and Australia.
+The supergreen® aspect, which is a key focus of the ingenhoven architects practice, plays an important role in the design concept for all projects.

 Martin Reuter was responsible for the Marina One project in Singapore, which won the Mipim Award in 2018, and for the development at 1 Bligh in Sydney—the only building in Australia to be awarded the Six-Star rating, the highest Australian rating under the Green Star scheme, and the 5-star NABERS energy rating.
 In 2008, the first environmentally friendly high-rise building in Japan, the Breezé Tower in Osaka, was completed.
 Previously, Martin Reuter worked on projects such as 71 Robinson Road, Singapore, and the European Investment Bank (EIB) in Luxembourg.